Getting to know Nowruz

 - 9 minutes

-Nowruz is one of the ancient festivals of Iranians, which is celebrated every year at the beginning of the new year, coinciding with Farvardin 1, this day is more magnificent than every other day of the year.
-Therefore, Nowruz is a national holiday for the people of Iran, which is celebrated in every region of this country with particular customs.
+Iranians have celebrated Nowruz, one of their oldest festivals, every year on the first day of Farvardin.
+People consider this day more special than any other day of the year.
+That’s why Iranians celebrate Nowruz as a national holiday, with unique customs in every region of the country.
 In the meantime, the Nowruz official holiday provides an opportunity for families to see and visit relatives and rest, prepare for different domestic and foreign trips, and make the memory of these days more lasting.

 Nowruz in ancient Iran deals with the background, ceremonies, and events related to Nowruz in ancient Iran.
 Nowruz dates back to the times before the formation of Iran and before the period of the Medes and Achaemenids, but its name is not in the Avesta.
-Since three thousand BC, two Eids have been popular in Central Asia and Western Asia, the Eid of Creation in early autumn and the Eid of Resurrection which is celebrated at the beginning of spring.
+Since 3000 BC, people in Central and Western Asia have celebrated two Eids: the Eid of Creation in early autumn and the Eid of Resurrection at the start of spring.
 Later, two autumn and spring Eids became one Eid, and people celebrated it in the spring.

 The Cultural Background of Nowruz